Fort Walton Beach, Florida: Economy

 The economy of Fort Walton Beach is driven by two primary factors: tourism and the military.
 There are two major Air Force bases which border Fort Walton Beach.
-Hurlburt Field is home to Headquarters, Air Force Special Operations Command (AFSOC), the 1st Special Operations Wing, and the Joint Special Operations University.
-Eglin AFB is home to the Air Force Materiel Command's Air Armament Center and the 96th Air Base Wing, the 46th Test Wing, and Air Combat Command's 33rd Fighter Wing.
+Hurlburt Field is home to Headquarters, Air Force Special Operations Command (AFSOC) and the 1st Special Operations Wing.
+Eglin AFB is home to the Air Force Materiel Command's Air Force Life Cycle Management Center's Armament Directorate and the 96th Test Wing, Air Combat Command's 53rd Wing, and Air Education Training Command's 33rd Fighter Wing.
 Eglin is geographically one of the largest Air Force bases at 724 sqmi, and thus home to joint exercises, and missile and bomb testing.
 For example, the 'Massive Ordnance Air Blast' or 'Mother of All Bombs' (MOAB) was first tested at Eglin AFB on March 11, 2003.

 There is support industry in the area that benefits from the presence of the bases, including military contractors and the service industry.

 The tourism industry is seasonal, with summer being the primary season, and a smaller peak season during spring break.
 The area also boasts a large snowbird population, which includes the Fort Walton Beach Snowbird Club.
-The Billy Bowlegs Pirate Festival is held annually in June.
+The Billy Bowlegs Pirate Festival is held annually in May.